I am a freshman. What should I take now if I want to be an IR concentrator?

 Honors: Can I apply to the Honors Program if I am studying abroad in the spring junior year?

 Yes.
 Students studying abroad during the spring semester may submit an application by email or fax.
 You are responsible for having your primary thesis advisor send an email to the IR Program, confirming your preparation for the proposed topic and your advisor’s willingness to supervise the project.
 Primary thesis advisors must have a PhD and be on campus for both semesters of your senior year.
 All students, whether on the Brown campus or abroad, must meet the application deadline.
 Late applications are not accepted.
-Get details and the application form.
+Read more details about the Honors Program and download the application form.

 Independent Study Projects (INTL 1970): Can I use an ISP for IR concentration credit?